EOUSdigital/While-and-Do-While-Loops/README.md

 💡 Example Behavior:
 - Start at the first card.
-- Show question unless it is skipped.
+- Show the question unless it is skipped.
 - Stop completely if "mastered" is encountered.

 ### 🔁 Pseudocode prompt: